-Fire in Indian hospital COVID-19 ward kills 10 patients
+Fire in Indian hospital COVID-19 ward kills 11 patients

-NEW DELHI (AP) — Ten patients died Saturday after a fire broke out in a hospital’s COVID-19 ward in the western Indian state of Maharashtra, officials said.
+NEW DELHI (AP) — Eleven patients died Saturday after a fire broke out in a hospital’s COVID-19 ward in the western Indian state of Maharashtra, police said.

-An official told New Delhi Television that around 17 patients were in the ward in the city of Ahmednagar when the fire broke out.
-The remaining patients have been moved to a COVID-19 ward in another hospital, district collector Rajendra Bhosle said.
+There were 17 patients in the ward in the city of Ahmednagar where the fire started, said police Inspector Jyoti Karkade.
+The remaining six patients are in stable condition, she added.

-While the fire has since been brought under control, the cause was not immediately clear, he added, saying officials will carry out an investigation.
+While the fire has been brought under control, the cause was not immediately clear.
+Officials said they will carry out an investigation.

 The former chief minister of the state, Devendra Fadnavis, took to Twitter to express his condolences and called for “strict action” against those responsible.